 Or a seeing a forty year old hooker with all of her own teeth.

 Hotch smirked at Emily's joke, "dare to dream Prentiss."

-All right . . . as she started to chuckle he took a sip of the fruity red wine . . . he was starting to feel a bit better about his decision to stay a little longer at the party.
+All right.
+And seeing her start to chuckle, he took a sip of the fruity red wine.
+Now he was starting to feel a bit better about his decision to stay a little longer at the party.
 Some of that crushing depression he'd been feeling for the past few days had started to lift.
 Not completely of course, but he didn't feel quite so miserable.
 And he knew that was Emily's doing.

 Prentiss was . . . he thought back to the night Garcia was shot . . . well, Prentiss was often a comforting distraction from his problems.
 He wasn't sure exactly why that was though.

 Perhaps . . . his eyes crinkled as she started talking about the fox and hounds painting Dave had on the opposite wall . . . because she so often disarmed him with a joke or one of her ridiculous remarks.
 And then before he knew it he'd be biting his lip to keep from laughing at something she'd said.
 And as she then made some baffling correlation between the painting and the bust size of the woman Derek had brought to the party, Hotch had to call on his considerable reserves of self control to keep from snorting the wine out of his nose.

 All things considered he realized while leaning back against the fine Corinthian leather, this evening was certainly going better than he'd thought it would when he'd reluctantly agreed to the guilt soaked invitation.